close

 • Mode of delivery: Online training

-• Significant improvement outcomes: Decreased compassion fatigue and burnout (all subscales)
+• Significant improvement outcomes: Decreased compassion fatigue, emotional exhaustion and depersonalisation.
+Increased personal accomplishment.

 Gratitude interventions